vramana/cherow/packages/cherow-cli/README.md

 Command line interface for Cherow ECMAScript parser.

 This package can be used to parse a file from the command line.
-By default it accepts as arguments it's input file, but this can be changed with the `s` flag which allows you to pass in code as in the V8 CLI.
+By default it accepts as arguments as it's input file, but this can be changed with the `s` flag which allows you to pass in code as in the V8 REPL.

 The CLI conforms to the standard ECMAScript® 2019 [(ECMA-262 9th Edition)](https://tc39.github.io/ecma262/) language specification (*draft*)

 ## Usage

 Install it either global or locale, and type `cherow` from the command line.
-The result will be print the syntax tree as JSON data.
+The syntax tree will be printed as JSON data.

 ```js